Klaus J. Behrendt: Awards

-For his acting work in Tatort (crime series), Behrendt was first awarded in 1998 with the Goldener Gong (magazine TV award) (for the episode Bildersturm).
+For his acting work in Tatort, Behrendt was first awarded in 1998 with the Goldener Gong (magazine TV award) (for the episode Bildersturm).
 The same episode also received a nomination for the Adolf Grimme Prize.
 In October 2000, Klaus J. Behrendt and Dietmar Bär received for their roles in Tatort the German Television Award for Best Series Actor of 1999.
 Two other episodes of the Tatort were particularly distinguished; Odin's revenge (or Odins Rache) in 2004 was for the German Television Award and 2004 European Civis Media Award.
 Then in 2007 episode Mine Game was nominated for the Marler Media Prize Human Rights award (by the German section of Amnesty International).
 In 2011, he with the castmates Jan Josef Liefers, Axel Prahl and Dietmar Bär received a 1Live crown (German music award).

 For his performance in a television film (directed by Andreas Kleinert) Mein Vater (Coming Home) alongside Götz George, Behrendt received the 'Audience Award of the Marl Group' at the Adolf Grimme Prize and the Bavarian Television Award in 2003.
 In addition, the film was awarded the International Emmy Award for best TV movie.

 Since 2005, Behrendt is the bearer of the 'Honorary Brand' of the Bund Deutscher Kriminalbeamter (the League of German Detective or German Criminal Investigation Association).
 In 2009, he received a nomination for the Golden Camera as Best Actor.
 Then in 2015, Klaus J. Behrendt and Dietmar Bär were awarded the Order of Merit of North Rhine-Westphalia for their social commitment.
-In 2018, Klaus J. Behrendt and Dietmar Bär were awarded the Rhineland Valley of the LVR for their services to the cultural development and significance of the Rhineland.
+In 2018, Klaus J. Behrendt and Dietmar Bär were awarded the Rhineland Medal of the LVR for their services to the cultural development and significance of the Rhineland.